harshalk612/Virtual-Assistant-Using-Python/README.md

 # Virtual Assistant using Python

-In this project, I developed a Virtual Personal Assistant named as Alpha which can do various types of tasks just by giving voice commands through Voice Commands.
+In this project, I developed a Virtual Personal Assistant named as Alpha which can do various types of tasks just by giving voice commands through Microphone.

 ## Installation